VascoPires/VascoPires.github.io/_pages/about.md

 Hi!
 I am currently doing my Ph.D. and working as a researcher at the [Institute of Designing Plastics and Composite Materials](https://www.kunststofftechnik.at/en/konstruieren) and lecturer at [MUL](https://www.unileoben.ac.at/en/).
 Most of my work revolves around simulating composite materials, diving into how they behave and finding ways to improve them.
 It is a fascinating area with a lot of challenges, and I hope my work, even in small ways, can contribute to advancements that make a difference — whether that's in exploring new planets, improving satellite surveillance, or reducing the weight and emissions of aircraft.
 It’s really rewarding to know that what I do could have such a broad impact.

-I also am a lecturer, On the side, I also get into 3D modeling, design work, and a bit of machine learning when I can.
+I am very committed to teaching and mentoring, because , On the side, I also get into 3D modeling, design work, and a bit of machine learning when I can.

 <!--
 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.test